 I know this because my husband is a freight train.
 But I also know he feels horrible that he drives me insane and keeps me from getting a good night’s sleep.

 But I think we’ve finally cracked the code.
-He’s figured out how to prevent snoring naturally, and I’ve learned to sleep when he snores, so now we both sleep soundly every night.
+He’s figured out how to stop snoring naturally, and I’ve christian singles over 50, so now we both sleep soundly every night.

 - 4 Keep the Air Moist with a Humidifier for Snoring

 - 5 Prevent Snoring by Reducing Allergens in the Bedroom